Best Great Dane Harness – An Introduction

 Ruffwear Front Range Harness are harnesses with back and front clips.
 Like many harnesses it has an aluminium v-ring hoop above the harness (on the back) to clip your lead on.
 This is used for general walking – just pop a lead on and away you go.
 It’s also fine if your Dane is generally well behaved when out in public and is not a puller.

-Our Danes wear these harnesses a lot during the day and also wears a lead, though this is mainly for ID tags – particularly when the harness is off.
+Our Danes wear these harnesses a lot during the day and also wear a collar, though this is mainly for ID tags – particularly when the harness is off.
 It’s simple to put on and take off the dog.
 Over the head, leg through, round and clip.
 Simple.

 The padding is comfortable and it is well proportioned for the Great Danes frame.
 The reflective stripes at the sides is also a nice touch for seeing our dogs when out walking at night.
 The harness is easy to clean (handwash) and it’s fairly waterproof (which is helpful).